pic pic

 Introduction

-An effective application of SIMD requires identifying the conditions under which this optimization can be applied.
-Failing to meet these criteria can render SIMD infeasible or necessitate code adaptations that end up slowing down computation.
-The ideal conditions for leveraging SIMD instructions are:
+Using SIMD effectively requires understanding the conditions under which vectorization is both valid and worthwhile.
+Failing to meet these criteria can render SIMD infeasible or necessitate code adaptations that will slow down computations.

 Warning! - Determining Whether SIMD Has Been Implemented